yash-sharma1/docs-site/docs/encoding.md

   // please note there is no type prefix for StdSignature message PubKey {
     0xEB5AE987 // hardcoded, object type prefix in 4 bytes
-    bytes // no name or field id, just encode the bytes }
+    uint64 SIZE-OF-ENCODED // varint encoded length of the bytes below bytes // no name or field id, just encode the bytes }
   PubKey pub_key = 1 // public key bytes of the signer address